ucsb/campus-cloud-docs/pages/getting-started.md

 ### Troubleshooting the Procurement Process

+ Q1.
 Did you requisition get returned with an error?

  Gateway will auto-return the requistion if any of the following is incorrect:
 *   Special Handling Code __GCT__
 *   Commodity Code __81110000__
 *   Object Code __7185__.

+Q2.
+Were you able to enter the commodity code, but **NOT** the object code and special handling code?
+*   You may NOT have the required permissions to enter those codes and/or the account string
+*   Forward the cart on to a Departmental procurement person who does and finish entering in the required information

 ### Proceed to the [First Steps]({{ site.baseurl }}/docs/bestpractices/firststeps) to set up your Account